Fujifilm GFX 50S vs Sony A9 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the GFX 50S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GFX 50S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GFX 50S was succeeded by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the GFX 50S and A9 II can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm GFX 50S or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.